 Our second product candidate utilizing our Spongilla technology is DMT410, our combination treatment.
 DMT410 is intended to consist of one treatment of our proprietary sponge powder followed by one topical application of botulinum toxin for delivery into the dermis.
-Currently, botulinum toxin is only approved to be delivered to the dermis by intradermal injections, which can be painful for the patient and time-consuming for the physician.
-However, we believe DMT410's ability to topically deliver botulinum toxin into the dermis could have similar levels of efficacy to existing delivery techniques, with fewer tolerability issues, and a quicker application time, possibly replacing the need for intradermal injections.
-We first tested DMT410 in a Phase 1 POC trial of axillary hyperhidrosis patients, which saw 80% of patients achieve a reduction in gravimetric sweat production greater than 50% four weeks after a single treatment.
-With almost 40% of the hyperhidrosis market currently being treated with intradermal injections of botulinum toxin, we believe there could be significant opportunity for DMT410 to break into this market and replace intradermal injections of botulinum toxin.
-Based on DMT410's ability to effectively deliver botulinum toxin to the dermis as observed in the Phase 1 axillary hyperhidrosis trial, we also conducted a Phase 1 POC trial of DMT410 for the treatment of multiple aesthetic skin conditions, including reduction of pore size, sebum production, and fine lines, among others.
+Currently, BOTOX®, is the only approved botulinum toxin is only approved to be delivered to the dermis by intradermal injections, which can be painful for the patient and time-consuming for the physician.
+However, we believe DMT410's ability to topically deliver a botulinum toxin into the dermis could have similar levels of efficacy to existing delivery techniques, intradermal injections of botulinum toxin, with fewer tolerability issues, and a quicker application time, possibly replacing the need for intradermal injections.
+We first tested DMT410 with BOTOX® in a Phase 1 POC trial of axillary hyperhidrosis patients, which saw 80% of patients achieve a reduction in gravimetric sweat production greater than 50% four weeks after a single treatment.
+With almost 40% of the hyperhidrosis market currently being treated with intradermal injections of botulinum toxin, BOTOX®, we believe there could be significant opportunity for DMT410 to break into this market and replace intradermal injections of botulinum toxin with a topical delivery option.
+Based on DMT410's ability to effectively deliver botulinum toxin to the dermis as observed in the Phase 1 axillary hyperhidrosis trial, we also conducted a Phase 1 POC trial of DMT410 with BOTOX® for the treatment of multiple aesthetic skin conditions, including reduction of pore size, sebum production, and fine lines, among others.
 In November 2021, we announced top-line results from this trial, where we saw promising data that we believe warrants further investigation of DMT410.
-We are currently in the process of discussing partnering opportunities with botulinum toxin companies to move the DMT410 program into Phase 2 studies.
+We Given that BOTOX® is a Type A toxin, and acts through a similar pathway as other Type A botulinum toxins, we are currently in the process of discussing partnering opportunities with multiple companies that have a botulinum toxin companies type A to move the our DMT410 program into Phase 2 additional clinical studies.

 We have a limited operating history.
 Since our inception, our operations have focused on developing DMT310 and DMT410, organizing and staffing our company, raising capital, establishing our supply chain and manufacturing processes, further characterizing the multiple mechanisms of action of our Spongilla technology, building an intellectual property portfolio, and conducting non-clinical and clinical trials.
 We do not have any product candidates approved for marketing and have not generated any revenue from product sales.
 We have funded our operations primarily through the sale of our equity securities and debt securities.
-Since inception, we have raised an aggregate of approximately \$58.7 million of gross proceeds from the sale of our debt and equity securities.
+Since inception, we have raised an aggregate of approximately \$58.7 million \$61.0 million of gross proceeds from the sale of our debt and equity securities.

 We have not generated any revenue to date and have incurred significant operating losses.
-Our net losses were \$1.7 million and \$2.7 million \$2.4 million for the three months ended June 30, 2023 September 30, 2023, and 2022, respectively, and as of June 30, 2023 September 30, 2023, we had an accumulated deficit of \$49.5 million \$51.3 million.
+Our net losses were \$1.7 million \$3.1 million and \$2.4 million \$2.2 million for the three months ended September 30, 2023 March 31, 2024, and 2022, 2023, respectively, and as of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$51.3 million \$56.5 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we: